younyzhu/younyzhu.github.com/Composition_Visualization/README.md

   The latter one looks pretty good.

 * 6/3/2014
-1. Comtinue try to code the SSAO, but I find it is hard to debug the shader, so I think I should modify the shader(SSAO) Three.js has, and then applied with the cast shadow before.
+1. Continue trying to code the SSAO, but I find it is hard to debug the shader, so I think I should modify the shader(SSAO) Three.js has, and then applied with the cast shadow which is done before.
-2. So I try a lot of time to combine the SSAO with the casting shadow.
+2. So I spend a lot of time to combine the SSAO with the casting shadow.
 Finally, it seems works.
 3. [Test/ssao.html](https://younyzhu.github.com/Composition_Visualization/Test/ssao.html): SSAO + one light(top right) (phong shading with casting shadow) + Directional light(position:0, 0, 1)
 4. Parameters need to adjust.